dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.2.1 =
+		* Minor Tweaks and Bugfixes from changes in 2.2.0.
+		* Inputs Sanitized for Your Protection
+		* Summary currently shows summary of input if available.
+Full content is parsed if marked up with microformats, however this, like many elements, is not currently used.
+		* Rewrote storage protocol for better retrieval but still in intermediate state.
+		* Plan to rewrite and improve the display functionality with more templates for version 2.3.0.
 	= Version 2.2.0 =
 		* New Tabbed Metabox - More Fields are Always Desired and this new design allows for more fields to be added without overwhelming the interface